2 Correctness

 d.
 Because face-to-face meetings provide an opportunity for clarification, they encourage employees to communicate with others in a more effective way, and they reduce stress.

-9. Which sentence is punctuated correctly?
+e.
+None of the above. - Which sentence is punctuated correctly?

 a.
 When they, work well together, teams thrive.